ashishexee/cph-vscode-extension-leetcode/README.md

 - **Run Test Cases**: Execute your code against provided test cases and see the results instantly.
 - **Solution File Management**: Automatically generate and manage solution files.
 - **Error Handling**: Detailed error messages to help you debug your code.
+- **Feature to edit/add extra test cases**:User can add extra test cases for testing.
+- **Panel for running commands**:User can use the panel that is present on the left side to run command instead of using command panel(also added key bindings to all commands).

 ![Features]